nanoc/nanoc.app/content/doc/nanoc-4-upgrade-guide.md

   {: .legacy}
       #!ruby
-      # Old approach -- NO LONGER WORKS!
       @items << Nanoc::Item.new('Hello', {}, '/hello/')

   {: .new}
       #!ruby
-      # New approach
       @items.create('Hello', {}, '/hello/')

 * In data sources, use `#new_item` or `#new_layout` rather than instantiating `Nanoc::Item` or `Nanoc::Layout`.
 For example:

   {: .legacy}
       #!ruby
-      # Old approach -- NO LONGER WORKS!
       def items
         [Nanoc::Item.new('Hello', {}, '/hello/')]
       end

   {: .new}
       #!ruby
-      # New approach
       def items
         [new_item('Hello', {}, '/hello/')]
       end